Menu

 Hair transplant pricing in the UK typically ranges from £3,000 to £12,000 depending on graft count and technique (FUE vs FUT).
 At Hair Repair Clinic, FUE procedures with Dr Ahmad Moussa start from £4,000.
 See our hair transplant cost guide.

-Free prescription, free UK delivery, GPhC-registered dispensing pharmacy.
-Every order includes a free online consultation with a UK clinician — typically completed in under 5 minutes.
+Free prescription, free UK delivery, GPhC registered dispensing pharmacy.
+Every order includes a free online medical questionnaire reviewed by a UK prescriber who checks your medical history and approves treatment as appropriate.
+The questionnaire typically takes under 5 minutes to complete.

-Medical reviewer: Dr Ahmad Moussa MB BCh, MSc, MRCS(Eng), MD, FRCS(SN) — NHS Neurosurgeon and Hair Transplant Surgeon.
+Medically reviewed by: Dr Ahmad Moussa MB BCh, MSc, MRCS(Eng), MD, FRCS(SN), NHS Neurosurgeon and Hair Transplant Surgeon (GMC 6065705).

-Page last reviewed: 11 June 2026.
-All prescription medications are dispensed by a GPhC-registered UK partner pharmacy.
+Published: · Last reviewed: .
+All prescription medications are dispensed by a GPhC registered UK partner pharmacy.
 Always read the patient information leaflet before use.
-Not all treatments are suitable for everyone — our online consultation will identify the right approach for you.
+Not all treatments are suitable for everyone, and our online questionnaire (reviewed by a UK prescriber) will identify the right approach for you.